HL7/US-Core/input/pagecontent/index.md

 The following actors are part of the US Core IG:

 #### US Core Requestor
-An application that initiates a data access request to retrieve patient data.
+A US Core Requester is an application that initiates a data access request to retrieve patient data.
 The US Core Requestor is the client in a client-server interaction.
-The terms "US Core Requestor", and "Client" are used interchangeably throughout this guide and are not meant to limit this actor to only patient and provider apps.
+The terms "US Core Requestor" and "Client" are used interchangeably throughout this guide and are not meant to limit this actor to only patient and provider apps.
 For example, payers and other users can use the same technology.
 These terms are a short-hand notation for "user application".

 #### US Core Responder
-A system that responds to the data access request providing patient data.
+A US Core Responder is a system that responds to the data access request providing patient data.
 The US Core responder is the server in a client-server interaction.
 The terms "US Core Responder", "Server", and "EHR" are used interchangeably throughout this guide and are not meant to limit this actor to electronic health record systems.
 For example, HIEs, care coordination platforms, population health systems, etc., can use the same technology.
 These terms are a short-hand notation for "interoperable healthcare platform".

 ### US Core Profiles

-The list of US Core Profiles is shown below.
+Below is the list of US Core Profiles.
 Each profile identifies which core elements, extensions, vocabularies, and ValueSets **SHALL** be present in the resource when using this profile.
-Together they promote interoperability and adoption through common implementation and provide the floor for standards development for specific use cases.
+Together, they promote interoperability and adoption through common implementation and provide the floor for standards development for specific use cases.
 See the [USCDI] page, for a mapping to the U.S. Core Data for Interoperability (USCDI).

 A simple narrative summary gives each profile's requirements and guidance.
-A formal hierarchical table presents a [logical view] of the content in both a differential and snapshot view and references to appropriate terminologies and examples are provided.
+A formal hierarchical table presents a [logical view] of the content in both a differential and snapshot view, and provides references to appropriate terminologies and examples.

 <!-- ================================================ -->
 <!--  use this line to include an autogenerated list of all profiles